open-sdg/open-sdg/docs/translation.md

 `<h1>{{ page.t.general.sdg }}</h1>`

 The `page.t` variable contains a nested structure of translation values, corresponding to the folder structure of the repositories mentioned above.
-For example, in the example above, the "general" refers to [this file](https://github.com/open-sdg/sdg-translations/blob/master/translations/en/general.yml), and the "sdg" refers to [that line within the file](https://github.com/open-sdg/sdg-translations/blob/master/translations/en/general.yml#L9).
+For example, in the example above, the "general" refers to [this general.yml translation file](https://github.com/open-sdg/sdg-translations/blob/master/translations/en/general.yml), and the "sdg" refers to [that particular line within the translation file](https://github.com/open-sdg/sdg-translations/blob/master/translations/en/general.yml#L9).

 Jekyll will display translated text according to the "language" specified in the "front matter" of the current document.